Guides

 How Abstract API Handles 10-Digit Phone Number Validation in jQuery

-How to Bring Abstract API to Your Dev Environment
+How to Set Up Abstract API in Your Dev Environment

-- Store the key in an environment variable or secrets manager; never hard-code it.
+• Store the key in an environment variable or secrets manager, never hard-code it.

 Sample 10-Digit Phone Number Validation Implementation with Abstract API